dimantha1234/pipedream/components/twitter/readme.md

 ## Connect Your Twitter Account
 <!--## Integrate with Twitter using Pipedream-->

-Connect your Twitter account to Pipedream and use tokens in code to use any Twitter API in seconds.
+Connect your Twitter account to Pipedream to use any Twitter API in seconds.
 Pipedream manages the OAuth handshake and refresh process, and makes the following keys available on the `$auth` object in component code:

 | Key     | Description                                                |